syn7h3x/PythonWordListGenerator/README.md

 Flag | Description
 ---- | -----------
-  -h, --help            			|Show this help message and exit -H, --head HEAD  				|Append a string to the beginning of the text -o, --output OUTPUT				|Write the result in a file -p, --pattern [PATTERN [PATTERN ...]]		|The charset pattern to be used -q, --quiet           			|Don't print the result
+  -h, --help            			|Show this help message and exit -H, --head   				|Append a string to the beginning of the text -o, --output 				|Write the result in a file
+  -p, --pattern 	|The charset pattern to be used
+  -q, --quiet           			|Don't print the result
   -T, --tail TAIL  				|Append a string to the end of the text